Democrats to 'act big' on $1.9T aid; GOP wants plan split

 Republicans have also raised concerns about adding to the deficit, which skyrocketed in the Trump administration.

 Republican Sen. John Barrasso of Wyoming, the third-ranking party leader, said Biden should stick to the call for unity he outlined in his inaugural address, particularly with the evenly split Senate.
 “If there’s ever been a mandate to move to the middle, it's this,” he said.
-“Let’s just go off the cliff.”
+“It's not let’s just go off the cliff.”

 But Democrats argue that low interest rates make the debt manageable and that the possibility of returning to work will do more to improve people’s well-being.